KhalfaniW/Support-and-Ressitance-Boxes-/README.md

 This indicator is based the MetaTrader platform:  Metatrader is an application that displays currency market data, it also has its own programming language MQL4.
 MQL4 is comparable to C++.

-This is based of the ZigZag indicator which makes points on the market chart
+This is based of the ZigZag indicator which makes points on the market chart at the top and bottoms of prices.

+I create a range from each point.
+From these ranges I apply some tests to see if they are in my strategy.
+If they pass all the tests I draw them expilicitly.

+The puple line on the y axis in this image is the line of death.The purple line moves wtih time as it new pricess are graphed.
+After enough time passes and the purple line reaches a box then it will be deleted.